-Love is that tenderness, care, acceptance and warmth that makes your rainy day brighter.
+Love is that tenderness, care, acceptance, and warmth that makes your rainy day brighter.
 We all need that.
 And we shall learn to give each other more of those pleasant moments.

 3. The Power of a Word

 It is important to remember that words contain not only the meaning but power.
-You can hurt someone with a word that would stick in their memory forever and hit them really hard.
+You can hurt someone with a word that would stick in their memory forever and hit them hard.
 Or you can heal someone with a beautiful and caring word.
 I didn’t know that back then.
 But now I do.
-Realisation of that made me more mindful about things I choose to say.
+Realization of that made me more mindful about things I choose to say.

 Use the power of words to encourage, to show how much you care, to express love while you still can.